Strengths-Based Support in ABI: Moving Beyond Deficit-Led Planning

 Operational example 3: Reflective supervision models

 A provider embedded strengths-based reflection into supervision sessions, encouraging staff to identify progress and capability alongside challenges.
-This improved consistency and morale.
+Staff were asked to describe not only what support was required, but what the person had managed successfully and how that could be built upon.

 Evidencing strengths-based practice